 Information: Where necessary, we will inform you about (updates in) LessonUp services and will deal with your queries, complaints or suggestions.
 For this purpose, we will process your name and email address and the information or personal data that you share with us in your message.
 We process this information based on our legitimate interests, namely, to inform and to help you and thus offering you the best possible service.

-License/subscription: If you purchase a license from us, we will be able to view your name, email address, amount, payment method, payment status (successful/failed) and the last 4 digits of your account number.
+Subscription: If you purchase a subscription from us, we will be able to view your name, email address, amount, payment method, payment status (successful/failed) and the last 4 digits of your account number.
 The data will be processed further by our payment providers.
 We process this data because it is necessary to execute our agreement with you and because we are legally obliged to include (part of) this data in our financial administration for the Tax and Customs Administration.

-Quotation request: If you request a quote for a license, we will ask for your first name and surname, email address, phone number (optional), school name and place, country, number of teachers and any other comments you may have.
+Quotation request: If you request a quote for a subscription, we will ask for your first name and surname, email address, phone number (optional), school name and place, country, number of teachers and any other comments you may have.
 We process this data because we need it to take certain measures before we enter into an agreement (i.e. that we can draw up a quotation based on your data and can contact you in this regard).

 In the context of LessonUp's legitimate interests, LessonUp also processes data regarding the use of the applications to:

 - be able to analyse them and to interpret their results into modifications and additional features of the applications;